indianspeedster/chi-edge/edge_cpu_inference.md

 ::: {.cell .markdown}

 Start the SSH server in the container.
-The following cell should print the output "Starting OpenBSD Secure Shell server: sshd":
+The following cell should print "sshd is running".
+It it's not running, it can be an indication that the SSH server was not fully installed; wait a minute or two and then try this cell again:

 :::